Chemical plant: Chemical plant design

 Today, the fundamental aspects of designing chemical plants are done by chemical engineers.
-Historically, this was not always the case and many chemical plants were constructed in a haphazard way before the discipline of chemical engineering became established.
+Historically, this was not always the case, and many chemical plants were constructed haphazardly before the discipline of chemical engineering became established.
 Chemical engineering was first established as a profession in the United Kingdom when the first chemical engineering course was given at the University of Manchester in 1887 by George E. Davis in the form of twelve lectures covering various aspects of industrial chemical practice.
 As a consequence George E. Davis is regarded as the world's first chemical engineer.
 Today chemical engineering is a profession and those professional chemical engineers with experience can gain "Chartered" engineer status through the Institution of Chemical Engineers.

 In plant design, typically less than 1 percent of ideas for new designs ever become commercialized.
 During this solution process, typically, cost studies are used as an initial screening to eliminate unprofitable designs.
-If a process appears profitable, then other factors are considered, such as safety, environmental constraints, controllability, etc. The general goal in plant design, is to construct or synthesize “optimum designs” in the neighborhood of the desired constraints.
+If a process appears profitable, then other factors are considered, such as safety, environmental constraints, controllability, etc. The general goal in plant design, is to construct or synthesize "optimum designs" in the neighborhood of the desired constraints.

 Many times chemists research chemical reactions or other chemical principles in a laboratory, commonly on a small scale in a "batch-type" experiment.
 Chemistry information obtained is then used by chemical engineers, along with expertise of their own, to convert to a chemical process and scale up the batch size or capacity.
 Commonly, a small chemical plant called a pilot plant is built to provide design and operating information before construction of a large plant.
 From data and operating experience obtained from the pilot plant, a scaled-up plant can be designed for higher or full capacity.
 After the fundamental aspects of a plant design are determined, mechanical or electrical engineers may become involved with mechanical or electrical details, respectively.
 Structural engineers may become involved in the plant design to ensure the structures can support the weight of the units, piping, and other equipment.